kitchell/HCP_Diffusion_Scripts/README.md

 # HCP_Diffusion_Scripts
 repository of scripts for processing the HCP data

-After downloading and unzipping the HCP data it should have a folder set up like this:
+After downloading and unzipping the preprocessed HCP data it should have a folder set up like this:

 - subject_number:
   - release-notes